Alluxio/alluxio/docs/en/Command-Line-Interface.md

 If the `-R` option is used and the source designates a directory, cp copies the entire subtree at source to the destination.

-For example, `cp` can be used to copy files between UnderFS filesystems.
+For example, `cp` can be used to copy files between Under file systems.

 {% include Command-Line-Interface/cp.md %}